 According to Realtor.com, the average value of a property in the Poughkeepsie housing market is right around $125,000.
-This number is slightly above the New York state and national averages, $203,013 and $205,250 respectively.
+This number is slightly below the New York state and national averages, $203,013 and $205,250 respectively.
 Again, the impact of foreclosures on the market has pulled this number down.
 The total number of sales for the market saw a steep decline last year.
 This could be an indication that the local appetite for foreclosed homes may be diminishing.
 Poughkeepsie real estate investing has been popular in the past.
 The fact that the sales price average is under the average home price indicates that there is some equity for the market.
 Much of this depends on exactly when the purchase was made and the current market the property is located in.

 Despite the high number of foreclosures in the Poughkeepsie housing market, the job sector remains in tact.
 The current local unemployment rate is 4.5 percent, which is well below the New York state average and the national average.
 The current level of job growth is slightly below the national average, but nothing to be alarmed about.
 Future job growth is just below the national expected average.
 The local economy is growing, and boasts a large IBM campus in town.
 The local government is constantly trying to attract new business by offering incentives for rent space discounts, attractive loan packages and economic development zone tax incentives.
 The city is also working on a local first-time homebuyer program aimed at attracting new buyers.
 Strides are being made every day by the town of Poughkeepsie, as to improve both the level of unemployment and to grow the economy.